GeminiDRSoftware/DRAGONS/doc/DRAGONS/development/contributing.rst

   back and think about whether this could be an issue with implementation, the PR, or documentation.
 Is there a better way to frame what you're trying to say, through code, text formatting (e.g., a list) or something else?
-* **Nitpick responsibly**: Things like code style and naming will be enforced in CI/CD.
-If you have other nitpicky comments, feel free to leave them and prefix them with "``nitpick``" to make it 100% clear they are not critical.
-  **Do not assume your tone is sufficient in communicating this!**
+* **Nitpick responsibly**: Things like code style and naming conventions will be enforced in CI/CD.
+If you have other nitpicky comments, feel free to leave them and prefix them with "``nitpick``" to make it 100% clear they are not critical. **Do not assume your tone is sufficient in communicating this!**

 Reviewer Checklist
 ^^^^^^^^^^^^^^^^^^